15 Things You Can't Do With a Pacemaker

 • Worsening pain

 Let your healthcare provider know if any of these signs occur.
-Fortunately, these complications are infrequent.

 Before you go through airport security, you should tell the agent that you have a pacemaker and that they should not use the hand-held scanner near your pacemaker.

 Large motors, including those in cars and trucks, boats, aircraft, bulldozers, and cranes can temporarily interfere with your pacemaker's function.

 As such, you will need to make sure these motors are completely powered off when you are in close contact with or working on them.
 To minimize this risk, it's important to keep motorized items at least six inches away from the body, especially when the item is powered on.

 Welding and construction equipment often involve powerful electric and/or magnetic fields that can interfere with a pacemaker's ability to regulate heart rhythm, particularly when those items get close to the body.